Pehr G. Gyllenhammar: After Volvo

 After Volvo, Gyllenhammar withdrew from Swedish public life and moved to London where he eventually became chairman of insurance company Aviva.
 He returned to Swedish business in 2004 as Chairman of Investment AB Kinnevik.
-Gyllenhammar is no longer a member of Investment AB Kinnevik's board.

 Other work

 Gyllenhammar was the CEO of Svenska skeppshypotekskassan and Ship Transport Secondary Loan Fund (Skeppsfartens sekundärlånekassa) in Gothenburg from 1970 to 1976, chairman there from 1976, board member of Skandinaviska Enskilda Banken from 1979 to 1994 including vice chairman from 1979 to 1994.
-Gyllenhammar was board member of United Technologies in Hartford, Connecticut from 1981, Swedish Intercontinental Airlines from 1982, Kissinger Associates in New York City from 1982 to 1997, Atlas Copco from 1982, Hamilton Brothers Petroleum in Denver, Colorado from 1982, S. Pearson & Son in London from 1983 to 1997, Swedish Employers Association from 1979, Sveriges Industriförbund from 1979, FA-rådet from 1981, member of the Reuters Holdings PLC from 1984.
+Gyllenhammar was board member of United Technologies in Hartford, Connecticut from 1981, Swedish Intercontinental Airlines from 1982, Kissinger Associates in New York City from 1982 to 1997, Atlas Copco from 1982, Hamilton Brothers Petroleum in Denver, Colorado from 1982, S. Pearson & Son in London from 1983 to 1997, Swedish Employers Association from 1979, Sveriges Industriförbund from 1979, FA-rådet from 1981, and a member of the Reuters Holdings PLC board from 1984.

 He was also a board member of Philips Electronics NV in Eindhoven from 1990 to 1995, Régie Nationale des Usines Renault SA in Paris from 1990 to 1993 and well as chairman of Procordia from 1990 to 1992.
 Gyllenhammar was board member of Polygram NV from 1996 and became chairman of the board of Commercial Union PLC in 1998 and senior advisor of Lazard Frères & Co LLC in New York City in 1996.
 Gyllenhammar was the chairman of Aviva and deputy chairman of Rothschild Europe, chairman of Reuters Founders Share Company Limited and of the European Financial Services Roundtable.
-He was also a member of the International Advisory Committee of Chase Manhattan Bank 1972-1995.
+He was also a member of the International Advisory Committee of Chase Manhattan Bank 1972–1995.

-Majid Al Futtaim Group

-Majid Al Futtaim Group, a major business chain in the United Arab Emirates, listed Mr Gyllenhammar as its Chairman from June 2007 until March 2009.
+Majid Al Futtaim Group, a major business chain in the United Arab Emirates, listed Mr Gyllenhammar as its chairman from June 2007 until March 2009.

 Political views

-Gyllenhammar has in the past been an outspoken supporter of the Liberal People's Party.
+Gyllenhammar was an outspoken supporter of the Liberal People's Party.
 In his 1973 book I Believe in Sweden (Jag tror på Sverige) he was steadfast in his support for the Scandinavian model and argued for the kind social liberalism the Liberal People's Party used to support.
 Gyllenhammar served on the Party board and was widely considered as a future leader of the party.
 At times, he revealed an ambition to become Prime Minister of Sweden.

-Personal life
+Personal life and death

 Gyllenhammar was married 1959–2008 to Christina Engellau (1936–2008), the daughter of Volvo CEO Gunnar Engellau and Margit (née Höckert).
 They had three daughters and one son: Cecilia, Charlotte, Sophie, and Oscar.
 He married the horse sports journalist Christel Behrmann in 2010.
 They divorced in 2012.
 In April 2013 he married the British-Canadian doctor of psychology, Lee Welton Croll.
-Their first child was born in 2016.
+They had a child in 2016.